-Results are followed up with respect to budgets and/or fore-casts on a monthly basis, along with liquidity monitoring.
-Examples of other control activities within Swedfund's operation include the approval and control of different types of accounting transactions, reconciliations, analysis of key ratios and relationships, as well as other analytical follow-up of financial information.
+Results are followed up with respect to budgets and/or forecasts on a monthly basis, along with liquidity monitoring.
+Examples of other control activities within Swedfund's operation include the approval and control of different types of accounting transactions, reconciliations, analysis of key ratios and relationships, as well as other follow-up of financial information.
 The analytical follow-up is carried out on an ongoing basis by the corporate management and the finance function.

-In addition to this, portfolio company reviews are conducted quarterly, where developments relating to the portfolio companies are evaluated based on the three pillars of impact on society, sustainability and financial viability.
-These meetings are attended by the management group, the sustainability manager and the responsible Senior Investment Manager.
+In addition to this, portfolio company reviews are conducted quarterly for each sector, where portfolio holdings are evaluated based on the three pillars of impact on society, sustainability and financial viability.
+These meetings are attended by the management group with the responsible investment manager as presenter.

-Swedfund has developed an investment manual to ensure that quality levels are high during the preparation of investment cases.
-In the context of evaluating new investments, a special process has been established where an investment committee, comprising the management group, the sustainability manager and the person responsible for the specific project, evaluates a potential investment in two stages before it is presented to the board of directors for a decision.
+Swedfund has developed an investment process to ensure that high levels of quality are maintained during the preparation of investment cases.
+In connection with the evaluation of new investments, a special process has been established where an investment committee, comprising the management group and the person responsible for the specific project, evaluates a potential investment in two stages before it is presented to the board of directors for a final decision.